 There are two options if your child does not pass the 11+ as expected.
 Namely, the parents can submit an appeal at the grammar school and have the decision revalued, or they can register their child for a later selection, at 12+ or 13+.

 11+ Exam Preparations Final Word

 11+ are structured to get the most out of a child’s knowledge level and give them a solid base to do their best later on at higher levels of education.
-When preparing with one-to-one tuition classes, children are able to do exceptionally well and boost self-belief and skills in a matter of few weeks.
+When preparing with one-to-one tuition classes, children can do exceptionally well and boost self-belief and skills in a few weeks.